Robbie Dunn

-Robert Dunn (born 6 July 1960) is a Scottish-born Australian former soccer player.
+Robert Dunn (born 6 July 1960) is an Australian former soccer player.
 Dunn played as a defender in a career that spanned 15 years.

 Playing career

 Club career

 Dunn played in the National Soccer League for Preston Makedonia, West Adelaide and Melbourne Croatia.

 State career

 Dunn represented the Western Australian state team once against Millwall in 1989.

 International career

 Dunn represented Australia 36 times including 25 full international matches.

 Coaching career

 Dunn was a playing coach at North Perth Croatia in 1993.

 At the start of the 2007 A-League season he was employed on a part-time basis by Perth Glory to assist David Mitchell in coaching duties.
 Due to business commitments he was unable to pursue a full-time coaching career.

 He was appointed coach of the Western Australian state team in 2008 and has coached the team in three matches.